Vanashree123/CurlCounterAI/README.md

-# PoseAngleTracker
+# CurlCounterAI

-PoseAngleTracker uses **MediaPipe** and **OpenCV** to detect body landmarks in real-time via webcam.
+CurlCounterAI uses **MediaPipe** and **OpenCV** to detect body landmarks in real-time via webcam.
 It calculates joint angles and tracks exercise repetitions, providing visual feedback directly on the screen.
 Ideal for fitness monitoring, exercise analysis, and AI-based posture tracking.

 ## Features